 Despite our efforts to the contrary, our dogs are exposed to a number of toxins every day including hormones, vaccines and antibiotics in their meat, genetically modified and processed foods, hard metals and pesticides.

 The dog’s digestive system does much more than simply digest food.
 Approximately 80% of your dog’s immunity is found in his gut.

 The dog’s intestinal tract has the ability to identify and destroy alien substances such as bacteria, viruses, parasites and chemical toxins.

-It also has a built-in memory to recall the specific type of invader next time it presents a threat.
+It also has a built-in memory to recall the specific type of invader the next time it presents a threat.

-Find out how this one weed, commonly found in your backyard, can help with your dog’s digestive issues!
+Find out how this weed, commonly found in your backyard, can help with your dog’s digestive issues!